What is a Stem Cell Transplant?

 As we have seen, when we say Haematopoietic Stem cell Transplant, we mean the stem cells which are obtained from the peripheral blood.
 Weeks before the procedure, the patient is given various “growth factors” to stimulate the production of these blood-forming cells in bone marrow and move into circulation faster.

 To extract the cells, an intravenous or IV tube is inserted in the donor’s arm.
 It is attached to a machine which performs the function of separating the stem cells from the blood and then collecting it.
 The rest of the blood is then sent back into the body via the same IV.
 The process may take a few hours and sometimes more than one sitting.

 What are different types of Stem Cell Transplants?

 Depending upon the source of stem cells, we can obtain the cells based upon who gives them.
-Mainly, it of three types i.e. allogenic transplant, autologous transplant and syngeneic transplants.
+Mainly, it of three types i.e. allogenic stem cell transplant, autologous stem cell transplant, and syngeneic transplants.

-An “autologous transplant” means that the cells are used from the patient’s own blood.
+An “Autologous transplant” means that the cells are used from the patient’s own blood.
 In some cases, the stem cells are collected for two transplants.
-When a patient has to be given high dose Chemotherapy, the second dose is transplanted usually 6 weeks after the first.
+When a patient has to be given high dose Chemotherapy, the second dose of the cells is transplanted usually 6 weeks after the first.